jlangch/venice/doc/readme/macros.md

 ## When to use macros

-As basic rule: **Macros should be avoided whenever possible**
+As a basic rule: **Macros should be avoided whenever possible**

-The reason is that macros are not first-class citizens in Venice.
+The reason is that macros are not first-class citizens in Venice, they are not values like functions are.
 They cannot be accessed at runtime.
 You cannot pass them as an argument to a function, nor do any of the other powerful things functional programming offers.

 Macros are very powerful.
 But their power comes at a price: they are only available at read/compile time.
 The use of macros should be reserved for those special occasions